 I moved recently, and learned some things about myself.
 One of them is that I am exceedingly and rather pathetically sentimental.
 I found items preserved for years that reasonable adults do not to cling to.

 I have two jewelry boxes, not because I have marvelous jewelry, but because they are both filled with small treasures.
+The content, bits and pieces of my life.

 I found name badges from jobs gone by; there were many.
 What do I think I can do with these?